claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 		- Scale to certain size on a CloudWatch alarm
 		- **example:** **CloudWatch alarm** is triggered for CPU > 70%, then add 2 units or/and (example CPU < 30%), then remove 1
 	- **Step Scaling**
-		- Also scale when CloudWatch alarm are trigger but more granular control over how the ASG.
+		- Also scale when CloudWatch alarm are trigger but more granular control over how the ASG scale.
 		- You can define multiple **steps** in the scaling policy, where each step specifies different scaling actions based on specific ranges of the metric.
 	- **Target Tracking Scaling**
 		- ASG maintains a CloudWatch metric and scale accordingly (automatically creates CW alarms)